0xs3pi0l/Projects/README.md

-Collection of simple python tools
+Collection of cybersecurity related projects